What are personal data?

 De-identified/pseudonym information.
 Identifying elements in the information have been removed, and a connection key has been created instead.
 The connection key is used to retrace who the information is about.
 Even though the information is anonymous when the connection key is not used, this is covered by regulations relating to personal data.

 Anonymous information is not personal data, since it cannot be linked to an identifiable person.
-Such information is therefore not covered by the Norwegian Personal Data Act.
+Such information is therefore not covered by the Privacy regulation.

 Read more about Personal data (NO) on the Norwegian Data Protection Authority’s website.

 The GDPR defines special categories of sensitive personal data as information relating to:

 - Sex life or sexual orientation

 - Racial or ethnic origin